 Mr. Feeney strongly believes in and promotes the Giving While Living philosophy.
 In an effort to raise the level of philanthropy in Australia and simultaneously enhance the sustainability of the 25 biomedical facilities where the foundation has provided major grants, Atlantic supported two Giving While Living networks in Tasmania and New South Wales.

 Today, Mr. Feeney owns neither a home nor a car.
-He still travels constantly—often in economy class—and is well known for wearing a $15 watch.
+He still travels —often in economy class—and is well known for wearing a $15 watch.

-Three times in 2012, Mr. Feeney has been recognised for his tremendous contributions to education, health care, science and philanthropy.
+Three times in 2012, Mr. Feeney was recognised for his tremendous contributions to education, health care, science and philanthropy.
 In an unprecedented event in early September, all the universities of Ireland, North and South, jointly conferred an Honorary Doctorate of Laws on him.
 He also received, in its inaugural year, the Republic of Ireland’s Presidential Distinguished Service Award for Irish Abroad given to people who have made tremendous contributions to the country.
 And the University of California, San Francisco gave Mr. Feeney its most prestigious campus award, the UCSF Medal, which acknowledges outstanding personal contributions to the university’s health science mission.
-He was inducted into the Irish American Hall of Fame in 2011, and received the 2010 Cornell Icon of Industry Award.
+He received the Operation Smile Impact Award in 2013, was inducted into the Irish American Hall of Fame in 2011, and received the 2010 Cornell Icon of Industry Award.
 In 1997, Time Magazine said: “Feeney's beneficence already ranks among the grandest of any living American….”